christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 For distributed event stores, those requirements are even higher (why?).
 With modern approaches to replication, it is possible to meet this requirements for both vertical and horizontal scalability...

-TODO better, catchy introduction.
-See other work for inspiration
+\todo{Better, catchy introduction.
+See other work for inspiration}

 <!--
 General motivation for your work, context and goals: 1-2 pages